lakshmi-intechcode/jng_instr_folder/bonus_lessons/flexbox_css/README.md

 	* Comment out the CSS for the second section
 	* Make the 10 divs spread out evenly from top to bottom

-***flex-grow (apply to item)***

-* Allows us to grow an item if necessary and there is space.
-* flex-grow will take a number as it's value.
-By default this number is set to 1.
-* If all items are set to flex-grow 1, they will take up the space of their container evenly
-* If one or more of those items have different and higher flex grow numbers, they will take up more of the space than the items with a lower flex-grow

 ***flex-self (apply to item)***

 * If there is an item that you want to have a different `align-items` property to it's peers you can apply flex self to that individual item.